Myelogram of the Spine

 Immediate Recovery:

-- You’ll be taken to a recovery area where you’ll need to rest for up to four hours.
+- After the procedure, you will go to a recovery area where you’ll need to rest for up to four hours.
 This period is crucial for monitoring your initial response to the procedure.

 Positioning During Recovery:

-- Some patients may be positioned with their heads elevated.
+- Some patients may rest with their heads elevated.
 This can help mitigate certain side effects and ensure comfort.

 Monitoring: